Architectural decisions

 Why aren’t partials located within the views folder if it looks like a mailer?

-Actually, you can if you want, it is just a default choice so the hovercards files are grouped together.
+Actually, you can if you want, it is just a default choice so the popovers files are grouped together.
 Go for it if you prefer this way.
 If you think this should be the default, please open an issue to share your opinion.
-Early design was actually putting hovercard partials in views folder, but during development and usage documentation it felt more natural to move it to app/hovercards
+Early design was actually putting popover partials in views folder, but during development and usage documentation it felt more natural to move it to app/popovers

 .